Eighty Years' War, 1599–1609: Battle of Nieuwpoort (1600)

-By now, it had become clear that Spanish control of the Southern Netherlands was strong.
-However, control over Zeeland meant that the Northern Netherlands could control and close the estuary of the Scheldt, the entry to the sea for the important port of Antwerp.
+By now, it had become clear that the Spanish hold on the Southern Netherlands was strong.
+However, control over Zeeland meant that the Dutch Republic could close the estuary of the Scheldt, the entry to the important port of Antwerp.
 The port of Amsterdam benefited greatly from the blockade of the port of Antwerp, to the extent that merchants in the North began to question the desirability of reconquering the South.
 A campaign to control the Southern provinces' coast region was launched against Maurice's advice in 1600.
 Although portrayed as a liberation of the Southern Netherlands, the campaign was chiefly aimed at eliminating the threat to Dutch trade posed by the Spanish-supported Dunkirkers.
-The Spaniards strengthened their positions along the coast, leading to the Battle of Nieuwpoort.
+The Spanish strengthened their positions along the coast, leading to the Battle of Nieuwpoort.

-Although the States-General army won great acclaim for itself and its commander by inflicting a then-surprising defeat of a Spanish army in open battle, Maurice halted the march on Dunkirk and returned to the Northern Provinces.
+Although the States-General army won great acclaim for itself and its commander by inflicting a surprising defeat of a Spanish army in open battle, Maurice halted the march on Dunkirk and returned to the Northern Provinces.
 Maurice never forgave the regents, led by van Oldenbarneveld, for being sent on this mission.
-By now the division of the Netherlands into separate states had become almost inevitable.
-With the failure to eliminate the Dunkirk threat to trade, the states decided to build up their navy to protect sea trade, which had greatly increased through the creation of the Dutch East Indies Company in 1602.
+By now the division of the Low Countries into separate states had become almost inevitable.
+With the failure to eliminate the Dunkirk threat to trade, the Dutch Republic decided to build up its navy to protect sea trade, which would greatly increase through the creation of the Dutch East Indies Company in 1602.
 The strengthened Dutch fleets would prove to be a formidable force, hampering Spain's naval ambitions thereafter.